patrickfung/okta.github.io/_source/_posts/2018-03-21-how-to-be-productive-at-work.md

 ## Allow for Zero Productivity Days

-I was initially frustrated early on when priorities would shift, and I wasn't able to accomplish the items on my six-week plan.
+I was frustrated early on when priorities would shift, and I wasn't able to accomplish the items on my six-week plan.
 I've since learned to be flexible and even embrace zero productivity.
-On these days, I'll d the opposite of dark.
-I'll be fully online, responding to questions on our [Developer Forums](https://devforum.okta.com/), participating in Slack discussions, and trying to get to Inbox Zero.
+On these days, I'll do the opposite of going dark.
+I'll be fully online, responding to questions on our [Developer Forums](https://devforum.okta.com/), participating in Slack discussions, and trying to reach the elusive Inbox Zero.

 These days are non-productive in my mind, but they're *very* helpful to other developers, and I believe they greatly help my team succeed.